raspberrypilearning/hello-world/en/step_3.md

 --- /task ---

 Python has many **modules** that you can use in your code to help perform certain tasks.
-To use a module, you first need to **import** it.

 The `datetime` module helps with writing code that uses dates and times.

 --- task ---

-Add another line to your code to `print` the current date and time.

-Get the current date and time by using the `now()` function from the `datetime` library:
+Add another line to your code to `print` the current date and time by using the `now()` function from the `datetime` library:

 --- code ---
 ---